Occupation of the Falkland Islands: 74 days of occupation

 On the same day, Bob McLeod and Ray Robson made up a radio from broken sets found under the floorboards, we listened to the World Service.
 We knew about the loss of Sea Harriers, but the sinking of HMS Sheffield came as a shock.
 Brian Hewitt was tasked to gather mutton sheep on a motorbike and he had a frightening experience in Goat Rincon.
 The FAA were ignorant of him having permission to be out of the hall, and they sent a Puma helicopter out and fired .50 rounds at his bike.
 His dogs were scattered and he fell off.
 The Argentines landed, arrested him, bundled him into the Puma, and transported him back to the Galley.
 He sat on a chair outside for an hour, in a very shaken state, before I rescued him.

-On 6 May, Major Alberto Frontera (second-in-command 12th Regiment) in the presence of the civil affairs officer Captain Arnaldo Sanchez and the Regimental Medical Officer, Senior Lieutenant Juan Carlos Adjigogovich, visited the social hall to ensure the confined senior citizens (Mr and Mrs Anderson and Mr and Mrs Fynleyson) were managing under the circumstances.
-The Regimental Medical Officer along with an air force medical officer, First Lieutenant Fernando Miranda-Abós would regularly visit the social hall with Adjigogovich reporting, "We set up the clinic in one of the local houses.
+On 6 May, Major Alberto Frontera (second-in-command 12th Regiment) in the presence of the civil affairs officer Captain Arnaldo Sanchez and the Regimental Medical Officer, Senior Lieutenant Juan Carlos Adjigogovich, visited the social hall to ensure the confined senior citizens, Mr and Mrs Anderson and Mr and Mrs Fynleyson, were managing under the circumstances.

+The Regimental Medical Officer and an air force medical officer, First Lieutenant Fernando Miranda-Abós regularly visited the social hall with Adjigogovich reporting, "We set up the clinic in one of the local houses.
 We tried to have a good relationship with them but they looked at us with suspicion.
 There was a daily medical review and every time they needed a doctor they were attended.
 I don't know how they managed before we arrived, because they called us quite often, practically every day, for whatever reason."
-The medical officer in the book Partes de Guerra (Graciela Speranza, Fernando Cittadini, p.
-42, Editorial Norma, 1997) also describes how the infrastructures of Goose Geen broke under the strain of accommodating nearly 1,000 soldiers and local civilians and the British air attacks and naval bombardments that followed.
+The medical officer in the book Partes de Guerra also describes how the infrastructure of Goose Green broke under the strain of accommodating nearly 1,000 soldiers and local civilians and the British air attacks and naval bombardments that followed.